 The Trustees are all voluntary and receive no payment for the time and energy they put in to making sure that we do what we say we will do and that the funds you provide are used in the right way.

-And we have a Kenya Board overseeing our work and advising on local needs and priorities.
+And we have a Kenya Board which meets each month to oversee our projects and advise on local needs and priorities.

 And we are grateful for the support of two amazing women.